The coffee roasting trend

 YOu won't have to throw away a half pot of coffee at the end of the day.

-In addition, coffee making with ground coffee can be messy.
-With an automatic coffee machine and coffee pods, there is rarely any mess.
+In addition, making coffee with ground coffee can be messy.
+With an automatic coffee machine and coffee pods, however, there is rarely any mess.

 In addition, coffee pods stay fresh longer.
-Although there may be a best-used freshness indicator on the package, coffee pods will typically last from 8 months to a year.
+Although the package may have a best-used freshness indicator, coffee pods typically last 8 months to a year.

-On the other hand, the taste of a cup of ground coffee will vary rapidly depending on what procedures the coffee maker used to produce a cup.
+On the other hand, the taste of a cup of ground coffee will vary rapidly depending on the procedures the coffee maker uses to produce it.